thibaudcathala/auto_makefile/README.md

 # auto_makefile

-**auto_makefile** is a C++ program that automates the generation of Makefiles for your C++ projects.
-It analyzes your project directory structure and creates a Makefile with rules to compile all relevant source files.
+**auto_makefile** is a C++ program that automates the generation of Makefiles Rules for your projects.
+It analyzes your project directory structure and completes your Makefile rules to compile all relevant source files.

 ## Table of Contents
 - [Features](#features)